xmorg/horrorTactics/README.md

 # horrorTactics
-User turn based tactics to survive your worse fears
+Use turn-based tactics to survive your worse fears.

+The game features an isometric, square based grid,